nuuuwan/news_lk3_data/README.md

 Two persons have been killed while another has sustained serious injuries in an accident involving an SLTB bus near the Galkade Junction in Welmilla on the Bandaragama-Kesbewa road.

-Accordingly, the bus had veered off the road and ran over two persons near a bus halt before crashing into a roadside shop.
+Accordingly, the bus had veered off the road and ran over two persons standing near the road before crashing into a roadside shop.

 The accident had occurred this afternoon (12) while a female passenger of the bus who sustained serious injuries in the accident has been hospitalized.